Online Class Policies & Procedures

 - A web browser, such as Safari, Firefox, MS Edge, Google Chrome.
 Please note: You may need to upgrade your web browser to access online learning tools

-- Various applications are available to all full-time Seneca students, including Microsoft Office 365, Adobe Creative Suite, and Trend Micro
+- Various applications are available to all full-time EHS students, including Microsoft Office 365, Adobe Creative Suite, and Trend Micro

 - Adobe Creative Suite includes a number of applications such as Spark, Rush, Premier, Photoshop and more